awinml/awinml/README.md

 <h2 align="center"> Hi there, I'm Ashwin Mathur!</h1>

 - NLP Engineer with expertise in the enhancement and development of applications based on Large Language Models (LLMs).
-Interested in working on researching and implementing Natural Language Processing and Machine Learning solutions.
+Interested in working on researching and implementing Natural Language Processing solutions.
 Active contributor to open-source projects.

 - Some of the projects that I have worked on are: